brunasti/coding-dojo-spring-boot-master/README.md

 - removing @Autowired from WeatherController
 - moving the transformation of the WeatherResponse into a WeatherEntity in an ad hoc class and package
+- moving the business logic from the controller to an ad hoc class
+- adding Lombok annotation to have more userfriendly functions in many classes

 ---
 # Original README.md